raspberrypilearning/animated-story/en/step_6.md

 An intersection observer will watch for the `id` of the `<div>` you just made.

 If the `<div>` **leaves** the viewport, the callback adds the `enabled` class to the `<div>`.

+The `enabled` class changes the colours of the heading's font and background.
+It also sets the `position: sticky` property, so the heading stays in its current location (at the top) when the `enabled` class is added.

 The toggle method is used to turn the effect on or off as the div leaves and enters the viewport.